Critical and Cultural Theory MA

 Career opportunities

-You will develop your critical and cultural awareness and expand your subject knowledge in theories and histories of culture.
+You'll develop your critical and cultural awareness and expand your subject knowledge in theories and histories of culture.
 In addition, you will graduate with sophisticated research, analytical, critical and communication skills that will put you in a good position to succeed in a variety of careers.

 Reach your potential